rg63-itis/imrhythm/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * ***Leading Offshore Delivery Center(ODC) Setup Team*** - Responsible for all ODC setup at all North India branches of TCS
+        * **Leading Offshore Delivery Center(ODC) Setup Team** - Responsible for all ODC setup at all North India branches of TCS
           * Attending Client Meetings - Understanding & Gathering Technical and Security requirements
           * IT Infra Designing - Passive and Active
           * Procement & Delivery Mangment - Softwares, Hardwares, Leased Lines , etc
           * Enhancing security and reliability of existing ODCs
-        * Leading Linux/Unix Admin Team - Responsible for administration and management of Linux/Unix infra for few major client projects at all North India branches of TCS as well as for TCS's internal infra
+        * **Leading Linux/Unix Admin Team** - Responsible for administration and management of Linux/Unix infra for few major client projects at all North India branches of TCS as well as for TCS's internal infra
           * Unix & Linux Administration ( Solaris, Centos, Ubuntu, RHEL )
           * Backup Administration & Management
-        * Leading IT Operations Team
+        * **Leading IT Operations Team** - Responsible for IT Core Infra enablement, management and support.
           * Audit Compliance Mangement
           * Capex and Opex Planning
           * Software and License Management